 Miss Freeman received her Bachelors of Music Degree from New England Conservatory of Music in Boston, where she completed her voice studies with Geraldine Martin.
 While at New England she was soprano soloist and recording artist with the Conservatory Chorus, the Concert Choir, the Tour Chorus, and the Chamber Singers under the baton of Lorna Cooke DeVaron.
 She wasa featured artist in Raytheon's Company Magazine of NEC.
 She performed the Bach Magnificat, the St. Matthew's Passion, and Haydn's Seven Last Words of Christ, with the New England Conservatory Chorus and Boston Symphony Orchestra annual concerts under the baton of Maestro Seiji Ozawa at Boston's Symphony Hall.
 Miss Freeman has worked with Lauren Flanigan, Bill Neill, Craig Rutenberg, Scott Barnes, Martin Katz, Stephen Lord, Philip Highfill, Margo Garrett, Marlena Malas, Jay Lesenger, Janet Bookspan, Tal Fountleroy, Joanna Levy, Zehava Gal, Andrew Frierson, Terri Decima, Earl Buys, Glenn Morton, Jonathan Faiman, Tamara Cashour, Sidney Wright, David Rebhun, Eleanor Steber, Gerald Souzay, Phyllis Curtain, Hans Hotter, Tony Amato, Edward Jackson, Marcello Garofalo, Kurt Masur, Julius Williams, Noel DaCosta and James Davis Jr.

-Born in Suffolk, Virginia and raised in Washington, DC, Miss Freeman performed with various youth groups as a child, including singing with the DC All City Youth Choral Festival under the direction of Ms. Yvette Holt and Ms. Judith Grove at Constitution Hall; and playing flute in the DC Youth Orchestra's Elementary Band.
-Raised in a family that sang, both her parents sang in choirs and in the Virginia All State Chorus.
+Born in Suffolk, Virginia and raised in Washington, DC, Miss Freeman sang with various youth groups as a child, including the DC All City Youth Choral Festival under the direction of Ms. Yvette Holt and Ms. Judith Grove at Constitution Hall; and the DC Youth Chorale, under the direction of Mr. Edward Jackson.
 Her grandmother, Ms. Fannie Freeman, was a spinto soprano for many years at Tabernacle Baptist Church in Suffolk, Virginia and had a huge town following as soprano soloist.
 Miss Freeman attributes her vocal inheritance to her.